S0DEINDE/s0deinde/README.md

-Yooo 👋🏾 My name is David
+Yooo0 👋🏾 My name is David
 ======================

 I'm pursuing a bachelors of Science in Computer Science.
 I'm passionate about cybersecurity, web and game development.
 I fancy to blaze my own path in STEM and inpiring underrepresented students throughout the world!